uberhalit/EldenRingFpsUnlockAndMore/README.md

 5. Don't forget to Apply and close Nvidia Control Panel
 6. Use a 3rd party frame rate limiter like [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) and set a frame rate limit just a few fps below your monitor refresh rate, on a 144Hz Monitor use 138
 7. Start `Elden Ring FPS Unlocker and more` and set FPS lock to your monitors refresh rate
-8. Start the game and set it to Fullscreen
+8. Start the game and set it to borderless window
-9. Enjoy perfectly tearing free variable high refresh rates without VSYNC

 ### To add a custom resolution:
 *soon!*